-“He realised there was so much more to be done,” Kelly says.
+“He realised there was so much more to be done,” Kellie says.
 “He started thinking about where he wanted to go and what he wanted to do, and decided real estate was his aim.”

-At the time Ray White Norwood Principal Jason Spagnuolo had just sold Kelly’s property, and she urged Nick to give him a call.
+At the time Ray White Norwood Principal Jason Spagnuolo had just sold Kellie’s property, and she urged Nick to give him a call.
 Jason and Nick sat down over coffee, and the rest, as they say, is history.

 Determined To Achieve

-In the five years since Nick joined the Ray White Norwood team he has lived and breathed real estate, establishing a reputation as an agent with immense local knowledge, a commitment to open communication and a genuine care for his clients.
+In the five years since Nick joined the Ray White Norwood team he has lived and breathed real estate, establishing a reputation as an agent with immense local knowledge, a commitment to open communication and genuine care for his clients.